akrishna77/QSettlers/QSettlers/index.md

 ## Discussion

 We're overall pleased with the performance of our model.
 Our loss metric has a general downward trend, spiking up after every 4 episodes.
 This makes sense, as the method used to calculate loss is updated every couple of episodes.
-Given more training time, we see this loss approaching a very small value
+Given more training time, we see this loss approaching a very small value.

 Our average reward is also increasing up to a value of 6, and the reward graph shows a great deal of improvement.
 From getting last place every time, our agent is now consistently getting second place.
 This does mean that the agent is very infrequently 'winning' the game.
 We can attribute this to a shortcoming of training, or the fact that we're only altering trading mechanics in the game.
 Even with perfect negotiation ability, a player can still lose the game if their building decisions are suboptimal.
 Likely, all of these factors play a role in our agent's total performance.
+Since we had such fantastic results with just the trading network, we hypothesize adding the settlements network will boost the expected average reward of the bot even further, leading to more first place finishes.
+This is because trading deals with player-to-player interaction, so our bot is winning on that front, but building settlements deals with gaining resources, leading to more board control for the bot.
+With more time, we think it'd be even more transparent our approach and proposed solution works.

 One large obstacle in this project were errors within the JSettlers framework itself.
 Playing a game without player clients is a newer feature to the Jeremy Modin's project, and when there are only AI agents playing against eachother there are frequent errors.
 The results of around 35% of total games had to be discarded due to unexpected game resets or other internal errors.
 This made training on a consistent number of games somewhat difficult.

 ## Future Possibilites